-The most asked question about the repeaters are “where is the repeater?”
+The most asked question about the repeaters is “Where is the repeater located?”

-Single-site 2m repeaters are extremely difficult to implement due to the 5kW 600kHz WMT radio station in town.
+Single-site 2 meter repeaters are extremely difficult to implement due to the 5kW 600 kHz WMT radio station in town.
 The intermod generated between a repeater transmitter and WMT falls directly on the repeater input frequency which makes it nearly impossible to make work.
-This is why in Cedar Rapids, all of the 2m repeaters use a split-site receiver and transmitter configuration, using physical separation to mitigate the intermod effects.
+This is why in Cedar Rapids, all of the 2 meter repeaters use a split-site receiver and transmitter configuration, using physical separation to mitigate the intermod effects.

-The two meter repeaters in Cedar Rapids all share a receive site which is at the KCRG tower, in Hiawatha.
-The audio from the receivers are sent via various UHF links to the transmitter sites around town and re-transmitted on their respective 2m output frequencies.
+The 2 meter repeaters in Cedar Rapids all share a receive site which is at the KCRG tower, in Hiawatha.
+The audio from the receivers are sent via various UHF links to the transmitter sites around town and re-transmitted on their respective 2 meter output frequencies.

 The W0GQ transmitters are on the tower at the Rockwell Collins C Avenue complex.